 Particularly in Podgorica, commercial real estate is becoming more readily available.
 By halfway through 2017, there was over a million square feet of Class A and B office space (up from 640,000 sq. ft. in 2012.)

-Fifteen years of economic success is an impressive run.
+Nearly two decades of economic success is an impressive run.

 Real estate prices have gone up as incomes have grown and foreigners have arrived in large numbers.
 The Montenegrin economy continues to grow its tourism sector and that will probably support a strong real estate market, especially on the coast.